briakitten/personal-website-nuxtjs/content/posts/chinchilla-game.md

 ---
 title: How I made my first solo game in 48 hours
-description: What It's Like to be Reincarnated as a Chinchilla, a game made in 48 hours
+description: "The game: What It's Like to be Reincarnated as a Chinchilla... from a local game jam!"
 img: blog2.png
 slug: chinchilla-game
 date: March 11, 2022